-Defying the grim news of locally-owned businesses closing by the dozen in Greenpoint and Williamsburg during the 2020 pandemic year, a guitar luthier is expanding his Greenpoint workshop to keep up with the demand from quarantined musicians.
+Defying the grim news of locally-owned businesses closing by the dozen in Greenpoint and Williamsburg during the 2020 pandemic year, a guitar luthier is transitioning his business into a new Greenpoint workshop to keep up with the demand from quarantined musicians amid the closure of the local maker spaces where he previously worked out of.
 Across the U.S., guitar sales boomed this year setting records for large manufacturers like Fender, as the NY Times reports that the guitar is officially back.

 FSC Instruments was started in Greenpoint by Farhad Soheili, who spent 20 years honing the guitar repair and building crafts between Los Angeles and New York City, before offering FSC’s custom electric guitars for sale in 2016.

 Soheili’s business outgrew a workshop near McCarren Park where he fulfilled custom guitar orders and modification requests by appointment for the past 12 years.
 With FSC’s new workshop opening last week in an industrial stretch of the neighborhood, Greenpointers caught up with the local guitar repair king.